kashmir54/kashmir54.github.io/_walkthroughs/hackthebox/faculty/index.md

 ## Summary

-Faculty is a medium dificulty machine were we have a managing website with a vulnerable login form for the administration site.
+Faculty is a medium dificulty machine where we have a managing website with a vulnerable login form for the administration site.
 Using basic SQLi techniques we get in.
 Then we discover mPDF, a vulnerbale HTML to PDF package that we can use to trigger LFI vulnerability.
 Checking for interesting files, we retrieve a password for the _gbyolo_ user from the DB.php file.
 Using those password for SSH into the machine, we can trigger Arbitrary File Read on meta-git packagae that can be run as _developer_ (user with flag in the machine).
 Then for privesc we use gbd SYS_TRACE capability to make a system call from a debugged root process and get a reverse shell as root.

 ## Enumeration